Draw a room

 Room types, target ranges, furniture, indirect light and cabinet lighting all feed the same estimate.

-Select spots, LED strips, profiles and control products from a product-aware catalog instead of generic placeholders.
+Select spots, LED strips, profiles and control products from a product-aware catalog instead of building the room from disconnected notes.

 Plinths, task lighting and top-of-cabinet lighting are part of the lighting model and the grouped control view.